-The first time you record with Z-LiveRec, a configuration file will be created in the same directory as Z-LiveRec. exe is located.
+The first time you record with Z-LiveRec, a configuration file will be created in the same directory as Z-LiveRec.exe is located.
 The config file is called Z-LiveRec.cfg.
 When restarting the application the last stored configuration will be loaded and presented in the app.
-Some fine tune parameters can now be found under the "license" button but is also located in the z-LiveRec.cfg file.
+Some fine tune parameters can now be found under the "license" button (Disabled on the trial version) but parameters is also located in the z-LiveRec.cfg file.

 Now you are ready to record - by just pressing the REC button with a mouse or if using a touch screen, with your finger.
-Z-LiveRec will automatically create a new file with a filename based on the date and time + audio extention.
+Z-LiveRec will automatically create a new file with a filename based on the date and time + audio extention - a new function in 2.26 is the opportunity to set your own custom file name.
 Z-LiveRec will show the actual file size of the recordning and how much hard disk space is left.
 You will also see a counter in red text, if running into buffer over-run problems or other alsa warnings.
-(Which could indicate that you have a too slow USB Stick - a USB 3.1 stick with transfer rates over 130MB/s for reading and 55 MB/s for writing is recommended)
+(Which could indicate that you have a too slow USB Stick - a USB 3.1/3.2 stick with transfer rates over 130MB/s for reading and 55 MB/s for writing is recommended)